 Anyway, there are so many different types of bread to make, it is fun to experiment.
 As with all recipes up here, if we don’t have exactly the right ingredients (which we rarely have, and obviously cannot just run out to the grocery store to go pick something up), we learn to improvise.
 It’s creative that way, and it usually works.
 Usually…

 If you have never baked bread before, or if it’s been a while, please don’t be intimidated.
 Just try it.
-This recipe is a good one to start with, because I don’t think you can go wrong, and it’s so simple.
-It only takes the bare minimum of ingredients and just a few minutes “work” each day.
+This recipe is a good one to start high-altitude baking with because I don’t think you can go wrong, and it’s so simple.
+It only takes the bare minimum of ingredients and just a few minutes of “work” each day.
 The end result is a big, chunky, rustic loaf.
 It really impresses folks.
-They see this big, beautiful loaf and figure I’m a really good baker or something, and I smile inside, because I know I’m not – the recipe is just really easy and the bread is awesome, so it makes me look good!
+They see this big, beautiful loaf and figure I’m a really good baker or something, and I smile inside, because I know I’m not—the recipe is just really easy and the bread is awesome, so it makes me look good!
 Like riding a good horse…

 So, here’s the recipe: